-governing the legal relationship between the investors and DWS Investment GmbH, Frankfurt/Main, Germany, (hereinafter referred to as the "Company") for the UCITS-compliant investment fund managed by the Company.
+managed by the Company as a feeder fund.
 These Special Terms and Conditions of Investment are only valid in conjunction with the General Terms and Conditions of Investment laid down by the Company.

 Investment principles and investment limits

 Article 26 Assets